Add captions to video at scale with AI | HeyGen

 Localize caption tracks for new markets using the video translator and multilingual voice options.
 HeyGen regenerates timing and subtitles so localized videos feel native and keep pacing intact, allowing you to add subtitles to a video seamlessly.

 HeyGen combines rapid transcription, human-quality timing, and simple styling controls so teams and creators can add captions to videos at scale.
-Improve retention, lift engagement, and meet accessibility standards without complex tools.
+Improve retention, boost engagement, and meet accessibility standards without complex tools.

 Generate captions in minutes with punctuation and speaker detection.
-HeyGen corrects common errors and timestamps lines so your subtitles match the natural flow of speech and stay easy to read.
+HeyGen corrects common errors and timestamps lines so your subtitles match the natural flow of speech and maintain readability.

 Choose fonts, sizes, positions, and animations.
 Edit transcripts manually or accept suggested fixes, then export SRT, VTT, or burn-in versions formatted for social platforms and web players.

-Produce captioned batches and localised subtitle tracks with the video translator tool.
-Create multi-language captions and exports for global audiences without re-recording or manual translation.
+Produce captioned batches and localized subtitle tracks with the video translator tool.
+Create multilingual captions and exports for global audiences without re-recording or manual translation.

 Automatic caption generation with speaker detection